Pwnissa/writeups/CornCTF 2025/pwn/he_protecc.md

 This is *not* a typical seccomp filter.
 Normally a seccomp filter checks the syscall number against a whitelist and returns if it is permitted or not, but here the filter loads the `RIP` at the moment of execution of the syscall and only returns ALLOW if the position is one of the following, else the process gets killed:

-- Before `0x3FFFFF`: but thats not possible because the address space starts at `0x400000`
+- Before `0x3FFFFF`: but that's not possible because the address space starts at `0x400000`
 - Between `0x4b7fff` and `0x4fffff`: but there are no syscalls in that region.
-- Between `0x500fff` and `0x7fffffffffff`:  No syscalls in the mmap region :( BUT WAIT
+- Between `0x500fff` and `0x7fffffffffff`:  After the mmap regio, so this is why we can't execute a syscall in the shellcode :(

-So what can we find after `0x500fff` but before `0x7fffffffffff`?
+But WAIT, what can we find after `0x500fff` but before `0x7fffffffffff`?

+Let's run our debugger of choice and look at the mappings:

 ![](./images/he_protecc-015.webp)

-Looking at the mappings with `vmmap` we can see that only one mapping has read and execution permission, and that is `vdso`.
+Using `vmmap` we can see that only one mapping has read and execution permission, and that is `vdso`.

 > [!note]
 > **vDSO** (virtual dynamic shared object) is a kernel mechanism for exporting a carefully selected set of kernel space routines to user space applications so that applications can call these kernel space routines in-process, without incurring the performance penalty of a mode switch from user mode to kernel mode. ([Wikipedia](https://en.wikipedia.org/wiki/VDSO))